A scientist in a mask holding what appears to be a slide of a smear sample under a microscope.

 Hantavirus infections

 Hantaviruses cause a flu-like illness with fever.
-It often also affects the kidneys.
-Rodents such as rats and mice and their droppings are carriers of the virus.
+The kidneys are often also affected.
+Rodents such as rats and mice and their excretions are carriers of the virus.

 Erysipelas and cellulitis